mpchadwick/mpchadwick.github.io/_posts/2016-09-08-managing-multiple-versions-of-a-deck-with-reveal-js.md

 noNameInTitle: true
 ---

-I'm currently in the process of pairing down a 60 minute talk to fit into a 30 minute time slot.
+I'm currently in the process of paring down a 60 minute talk to fit into a 30 minute time slot.
 Going in, I had a pretty good idea of what needed to be cut, but one challenge I wasn't sure how to tackle was how to manage multiple versions of a single deck.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">how do you manage 30 minute and 60 minute version of a deck for the same talk?</p>&mdash; Max Chadwick (@maxpchadwick) <a href="https://twitter.com/maxpchadwick/status/771746555552563201">September 2, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-I didn't get much of a response from Twitter, [nor did I find much on Google](https://www.google.com/#q=reveal+js+multiple+versions).
+Aside from [my co-worker Gil's "insightful" idea](https://twitter.com/Intradox/status/772271225376804865) I didn't get much of a response on Twitter [nor did I find much on Google](https://www.google.com/#q=reveal+js+multiple+versions).
 I did, however, come up with a solution for this that I think it pretty sweet.
 I figured I'd write up a quick blog post to outline what I did.

-> **NOTE** The technique outlined here is relevant if your deck is powered by [Reveal.js](https://github.com/hakimel/reveal.js/)
+> **NOTE** The technique outlined here is relevant if your deck is powered by [Reveal.js](https://github.com/hakimel/reveal.js/).

  <!-- excerpt_separator -->